Medellin Antioquia, Colombia Travel Guide

 Handshakes for formal introductions.
 Close friends and family, and women greeting others, use a kiss on one cheek (usually the right).
 A simple "Hola, cómo estás?"
 (Hello, how's it going?) serves as a polite greeting.

 Casual dress acceptable.
 Paisas dress smartly, even casually; avoid overly sloppy attire.
-For churches or formal events, dress respectfully, covering shoulders and knees.
+For visiting churches or formal events, dress respectfully, covering shoulders and knees.

 Photographing public places and significant locations generally fine.
 Always ask permission before photographing individuals, especially children, to respect privacy.
 Be discreet in sensitive areas.